-Bebas Neue is a sans serif font family based on the original Bebas Neue free font by Ryoichi Tsunekawa.
+Bebas Neue is a sans serif font family that is based on Ryoichi Tsunekawa’s Bebas Neue free font, which happens to be the original.
 Also known as, the Helvetica of free fonts.

 Ubuntu is an OpenType-based font family, designed to be a modern, humanist-style typeface.

 Lobster is a lovely Bold Condensed Script.
 The beauty is that the lettering artist subtly modified the shape of letters so they connect with the next ones.